bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

             i += 1;
         }
     }
+    0
 }
 ```

 Good.
 Now we can click on `PlatformIO: Build` button in the status bar.
 ![build_1.png](images/build_1.png "build_1.png")
-And we have a succesful build.
+And we have a successful build.

 Put the Longan Nano in `DFU mode` (BOOT0 and RESET mini-buttons) and click on `PlatformIO: Upload` button on the statusbar.
 ![build_2.png](images/build_2.png "build_2.png")
 It works!
 The Nano has a blinking blue LED !
 Congratulations !
 You were very patient if you come to this line.
 The setup of the environment is not super smooth, but once you got it, it's done.
 You don't have to repeat it every time.
-And now  leave you to your fantasy so you can code some magnificent rust programs for Longan Nano.
+And now I leave you to your fantasy, so you can code some magnificent rust programs for Longan Nano.

 ## git and GitHub